Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Synthetic Test 1: Double-Sphere Functions

 \subsection{Result of Test 1.1 (Evaluating Weight Information)}

 Test 1.1 is designed to specifically evaluate the value of weight information.
 To this end, we sampled 20 test functions from the exact same range as the one used for training.
 Since the test functions are fully overlap with the training range, we exclude the condition with novel detection and additional EI (NAF-w/o-EI) from this test The log regret results are presented in \autoref{fig:test1} left panel.
 Overall, we can observe that \method started from an overall better performance and constantly outperformed other meta-BO approaches, such as \textit{NAF-w/o-Weight} and TAF.
 Also, while TAF showed promising performance (most regret is less than $10^{-1}$), it still performed worse than \method and NAF-w/o-Weight.
-The primary reason is that \method is trained by nearly unlimited number of synthetic agents, allowing it to fully generalize across new tasks.
+The primary reason is that \method is trained by a nearly unlimited number of synthetic agents, allowing it to fully generalize across new tasks.
 On the other hand, TAF is based on a limited set of prior synthetic users.
-Lastly, within the first 10 iterations, all meta-BO approaches demonstrated better performance than standard BO, which starts from scratch.
+In addition, within the first 10 iterations, all meta-BO approaches demonstrated better performance than standard BO, which starts from scratch.
 This highlights the benefit of prior experience.
+To further analyze the benefit of incorporating the weight information, we run independent-samples t-tests to specifically compare the resulting performance of \method and NAF-w/o-Weight at each iteration.
+We found significant differences in iteration 5-20, all $p<0.05$, confirming that NAF overall outperforms NAF-w/o-Weight.